Discretization of the Ergodic Functional Central Limit Theorem

-toward the (non-empty) set $\mathcal{V}$ of the invariant distributions of the underlying Brownian diffusion is established.
-Notice also that, this approach does not require that the invariant measure $\nu$ is unique by contrast with the results obtained in \cite{Talay_1990} and \cite{Basak_Hu_Wei_1997} or in \cite{Durmus_Moulines_2015} where the authors study of the total variation convergence for the Euler scheme with decreasing steps of the over-damped Langevin diffusion under strong ergodicity assumptions.
-Moreover, when the invariant measure $\nu$ is unique, it is proved that $\lim\limits_{n \to + \infty} \nu^{\gamma}_n f=\nu f \; a.s.$ for a larger class of test functions than $\mathcal{C}^0$ which contains $\nu-a.s.$ continuous functions with polynomial growth $i.e.$ convergence for the Wasserstein distance.
-In the spirit of \cite{Bhattacharya_1982} for the empirical measure of the underlying diffusion, a Central Limit Theorem (CLT) with given rate (referred to as first one) was also established.
-It relied on the convergence of $(\nu^{\gamma}_n(f_A))_{n \in \mathbb{N}^{\ast}}$ for test functions $f$ which can be written $f_A= A f$.
-This study was made under strongly mean reverting setting and the extension to the weakly mean reverting setting was first realized in \cite{Panloup_2008_rate}. \\ Concerning the convergence, this first paper gave rise to many generalizations and extensions.
+Concerning the study of the almost sure convergence, the results established in \cite{Lamberton_Pages_2002} gave rise to many generalizations and extensions.
 In \cite{Lamberton_Pages_2003}, the initial result is extended to the case of Euler scheme of Brownian diffusions with weakly mean reverting properties.